CraigStuntz/Lbac/Readme.markdown

 This code is not idiomatic F#.
 That may change in the future, but for the time being I'm translating Crenshaw's Pascal in a fairly literal way.

-Future plans include finishing the series and emitting .NET IL instead of 68000 asm.

 Have fun!

 Running the Application